 5.1.
-The dynamics of the VP components
+Dynamics of the VP Components

 Table 11 presents the estimation results of the parameters from Equation (9) and the variance contribution (VARC) of each premium state variable.
 By construction, VARCs from the DVP system and the UVP system, respectively, should add up to 100%.
-From this table, DVP loads strongly and positively on variations in risk aversion that are not explained by business cycle fluctuations, qh_t .
-According to the variance decomposition results, qh_t accounts for 61.56% of the explained dynamics of DVP.
+From this table, DVP loads strongly and positively on variations in risk aversion that are not explained by business cycle fluctuations, $qh_t$ .
+According to the variance decomposition results, $qh_t$ accounts for 61.56% of the explained dynamics of DVP.
 The insignificant $w{qh,1}^D$ estimate indicates that DVP increases with risk aversion regardless of current business cycle conditions.
-In terms of economic magnitude, a one standard deviation (SD) increase in risk aversion is associated with a 0.77 SD increase in DVP.
-The bad economic uncertainty state variable, θn_t , captures about 38.98% of the explained DVP dynamics during normal periods (i.e., when z_t is at its mean level).
-In addition, DVP loads less positively on bad uncertainty during periods of economic turmoil (i.e., when z_t is higher than its mean level), given the negative $w{\theta n,1}^D$ estimate; as a result, a one SD increase in bad uncertainty yields an increase in DVP that ranges between 0.55 and 0.62 SDs, depending on the state of the economy.
-This evidence is potentially consistent with a widening disconnect between macro and asset prices under bad economic conditions due to, among other causes, structural breaks and policy expectations (see, e.g., Smith and Timmermann (2021) and Xu and You (2022)).
-Finally, the good economic uncertainty state variable, θp_t , has weaker statistical and economic significance in explaining DVP.
+In terms of economic magnitude, a 1-SD increase in risk aversion is associated with a 0.77-SD increase in DVP.
+The bad economic uncertainty state variable, $\theta n_t$ , captures about 38.98% of the explained DVP dynamics during normal periods (i.e., when $z_t$ is at its mean level).
+In addition, DVP loads less positively on bad uncertainty during periods of economic turmoil (i.e., when $z_t$ is higher than its mean level), given the negative $w{\theta{n,1}}^D$ estimate; as a result, a 1-SD increase in bad uncertainty yields an increase in DVP that ranges between 0.55 and 0.62 SDs, depending on the state of the economy.
+This evidence is potentially consistent with a widening disconnect between macro and asset prices under bad economic conditions due to, among other causes, structural breaks and policy expectations (Smith and Timmermann 2021, Xu and You 2023).
+Finally, the good economic uncertainty